LeanInIndia/Lean_In_JMI/LN/LeanIn_Quotes.md

 - “She is very ambitious” is not a compliment in our culture.
 Aggressive and hard-charging women violate unwritten rules about acceptable social conduct.

-- Leadership roles are not the only way to have profound impact.
+- Leadership roles are not the only way to have the profound impact.

 - Fear is at the root of so many of the barriers that women face.
 Fear of not being liked.
 Fear of making the wrong choice.
 Fear of drawing negative attention.
 Fear of overreaching.
 Fear of being judged.
 Fear of failure.
 And the holy trinity of fear: the fear of being a bad mother/wife/daughter.